asillye/pyubbink/README.md

 # Hardware setup #

 You have to connect your computer or Pi to the Vigor device with a (preferably) twisted pair of wire.
 Connect the A, B ports of the dongle to the red Modbus port on the Vigor device, A -> 2, B -> 3.
 If your dongle has a GND port, connect it to 1.
 (In my setup, I only use two wires, without GND)

+You do *not* need the Plus PCB to use this package.
+(Ubbink 0883246 - circuit board 'Plus' for Vigor with WIFI and LAN)

 # Software Prerequisites #